 INTL 363 Study Abroad: Language and Area Studies Elective

-Designation used to indicate an appropriate course taken during study abroad that fulfills the international studies language and area studies elective requirement.
+Designation used to indicate an appropriate course taken during study abroad fulfills the international studies language and area studies elective requirement.

 INTL 364 Study Abroad: Indigenous Language

-Designation used to indicate an appropriate course taken during study abroad that fulfills the international studies indigenous language requirement for areas other than Spanish, German, French and Japanese.
+Designation used to indicate an appropriate course taken during study abroad fulfills the international studies indigenous language requirement for areas other than Spanish, German, French and Japanese.

 INTL 375 Study Abroad: Civilization Study